Chamblen12/DataViz_Final_Proj/updates.md

 ## March 28th End of Class
 Continued to play around with Radar Chart and transitioning static plots to shiny plots

+## March 30th Beginning of Class
+Got a working shiny program for first graph, want to add second tab and other graphs to shiny.